joerivanveen/bloembraaden/README.md

 # Bloembraaden

-_Let’s make you a stunning website._
+_Let’s make stunning websites._

-When you know html, css and vanilla javascript, and you know how to realise your vision with them, you can take advantage of Bloembraaden to build your new websites.
+When you know html, css and vanilla javascript, and you know how to realise your vision with them, you can take advantage of Bloembraaden to build your websites.

 You can build a website **exactly** the way you want, simply substituting content for standard template tags.